ianmackenzie/opensolid/README.md

   * **Multi-language**: OpenSolid is implemented primarily in Haskell (with some bits of Rust and [Cranelift][cranelift] for performance), but is designed to have first-class support in a variety of other languages via language bindings.
-Python is [currently supported](python-bindings) (it seemed like the obvious first choice), but the infrastructure is in place to support a variety of other languages as well.
-C# and perhaps C++ seem like likely candidates since both are popular in engineering applications, but other languages like Java or TypeScript should also be doable; please reach out if you're interested in seeing support added for a particular language!
+Python is [currently supported][python-bindings] (it seemed like the obvious first choice), but the infrastructure is in place to support a variety of other languages as well.
+C# and perhaps C++ seem like likely candidates since both are popular in engineering applications, but other languages like Java or TypeScript or Ruby should also be doable; please reach out if you're interested in seeing support added for a particular language!
   * **Safe**: OpenSolid uses the type-checking functionality in each target language to try to prevent common errors like mixing up units; units conversions are handled automatically and you'll get a type error if you e.g. attempt to add a `Length` to an `Area`.
 In addition, where